o2r-project/o2r-meta/README.md

 # o2r meta

-This is a collection of metadata related micro services for the o2r-platform:
+This is a collection of tools for extract-map-validate workflows.

 0. schema & documentation of the o2r metadata
 1. extract - collect meta information from files or session